-I wish I could offer the definitive guide here to understanding the legal system, so that you can steer a clear path through the many obstacles that await you.
+There is no definitive guide to understanding the legal system so that you can steer a clear path through the many obstacles that await you.
 Unfortunately, the system is deliberately complex, so that even those practising the profession fail to understand it completely.
 This mystique forces all of us to pay for legal advice at exorbitant hourly rates plus V.A.T.

 “In terms of the legal test, for any clinical negligence claim to succeed a claimant must prove his/her claim on the balance of probabilities, which means over 50%.
 A claimant must first prove there was a breach of duty and that the breach of duty caused an injury.

 To establish that a doctor has breached his/her duty of care, the Claimant must show that the doctor has followed a course of action that is not supported by any reasonable body of medical opinion.
 If the Defendant can show that the doctor acted in accordance with a reasonable body of medical opinion, then the Defendant will have a defence to the claim.
 This is often referred to as a 10% rule.
 It is said that if 10% of doctors in the country would have taken the same course of action at the material time, then it will not be a negligent act.

 If we are able to prove that some or all of the treatment was negligent we would then need to prove causation.
 This is also known as the “but for” test.
 This test has a high threshold.
 You have to show that, but for X happening, Y would not have occurred.
 It is for the Claimant to prove that the injuries suffered were as a result of the Defendant’s negligence.
 The case of Gregg v Scott states that causation has to be shown on the balance of probabilities, which means more likely than not/over 50%.
 It can therefore be said that the test applied is “but for” the negligence the patient would not, on the balance of probabilities, have suffered the harm in any event.”

 How do I find a good solicitor?